opensquare-network/sima-spec/delegation/v1/README.md

 - S: it means submission, and a description json object cid will be followed.
 - DESCRIPTION_OBJECT_CID: it indicates the delegation description JSON object CID.

+Using upper section example, the remark text should be `SIMA:D:1:S:bafybeiaulaj2bn7m5iafyyljbaals4i5aqppv4whl73bgdirfoptkw3veu`.

-## Submission by agency
+## Submission by an agent

 An agency, usually a spec implementer, can help users to submit announcements to IPFS and blockchain.
 It will request a JSON object which contains both the delegation announcement object and the corresponding user's signature which we call it signed description object.
-The JSON objection format will be:
+The JSON object format will be:

 - entity
     - shortDescription
     - longDescription
     - isOrganization
+    - timestamp
 - address
 - signature